pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 Once it pushes an event, Reactive rabbit takes care of moving it to RabbitMQ.

 ## 5. Running

-Now that we have all building blocks ready it's time for the best part!
+Now that we have all the building blocks ready it's time to wire everything up and get it running.

-Let's see our game in action.

-First, let's run RabbitMQ.
-I use docker for quick start:
+First, let's start RabbitMQ.
+We'll use a docker container to avoid the tedium of setting it up from scratch.

 {% highlight bash %}
-▶ docker run -d -p 5672:5672 -p 15672:15672 dockerfile/rabbitmq
+$ docker run -d -p 5672:5672 -p 15672:15672 dockerfile/rabbitmq
 {% endhighlight %}

 Before we start creating games, we'll bind a queue to game_events exchange so that